 9:00amChair’s Scene-setting Remarks

 Mark Vandevelde, Global Retail Correspondent, Financial Times

-What do retailers need to do now to ensure they are physically fit for the future?
+What does our panel think retailers need to do now to ensure they are ‘physically’ fit for the future?

 Jamie Murray Wells OBE, Industry Head, Retail, Google